Customer Case for

 ArmyNavy found the initial phase of the project implementation difficult.
 The main problem was that they had not assigned a dedicated project manager to the task.
 To help drive the project ahead, management decided to hire Performance Advantage Systems International, Inc., a local LS Retail implementing partner, to be ArmyNavy’s internal project manager.

-The company successfully adopted the standard version of LS NAV.
+The company successfully adopted the standard version of LS Central.
 The system has such wide-ranging functionalities that there was no need for any customizations.
-Today, all of ArmyNavy’s 60 outlets nationwide run on LS NAV.
+Today, all of ArmyNavy’s outlets nationwide run on LS Central.